 December 30, 2022

-This volume offers a unique exploration of how ageing masculinities are represented in contemporary international cinema.
-With chapters spanning a range of national cinemas, the primarily European focus of the book is juxtaposed with analysis of the social and cultural constructions of manhood and ...
+This volume offers a unique exploration of how ageing masculinities are constructed and represented in contemporary international cinema.
+With chapters spanning a range of national cinemas, the primarily European focus of the book is juxtaposed with analysis of the social and cultural constructions...

 By Lucy Fischer